|Pilot 1st Lt. Robert V. Lockhart, Jr. (KIA, BR) NC

 Assigned to the 5th Air Force, 3rd Bombardment Group, 90th Bombardment Squadron.
 No known nickname or nose art.

-October 29, 1943 at 9:03am took off from Dobodura Airfield piloted by Lockhart on his tinny-fifth mission including forty-nine combat missions and forty-five non-combat missions.
-After take off, this B-25 experienced a double engine failure and made a force landing and exploded near Dobodura.
+October 29, 1943 took off from Dobodura Airfield piloted by Lockhart at 9:03am.
+Immediately after take off, this B-25 experienced a double engine failure and made a force landing and exploded near Dobodura.
 The entire crew was killed in the explosion.
 The bomber burned for over an hour.

 Recovery of Remains